 There’s no hiding from it, the opioid crisis is making headlines the world over.
-At the same time, non-prescribed gabapentin use rose 40% in one year (2017 to 2018) resulting in what’s called the Gabapentin high and it being the most commonly misused drug in over 11 states.
+At the same time, prescriptions for gabapentin rose 64% (2012 to 2016) resulting what is sometimes called the Gabapentin high leading to one of the most commonly misused drugs in many states.

 But, why has this boom in Gabapentin happened?